29.1 Registration of rights of a Brazilian registered aircraft

 29.8 AVIATION CONSUMER PROTECTION

-ANAC´s Resolution No. 280 dated as of July 11, 2013 aimed to protect passenger with special needs.
-According to such Resolution, passengers with special needs include: (a) persons with age of 60 and above; (b) pregnant and lactating women; (c) persons accompanied by an infant; (d) persons with reduced mobility; or (e) any person for whom a specific condition limits their autonomy as a passenger.
+ANAC Resolution No. 280, dated July 11, 2013, protects passengers with special needs, defined as: (a) persons aged 60 or older; (b) pregnant or lactating women; (c) persons with infants; (d) persons with reduced mobility; or (e) individuals whose specific conditions limit their autonomy as passengers.

 29.9 AIR TRANSPORT SERVICES